daos-stack/daos/docs/QSG/build_from_scratch.md

 Scripts to install all the required packages are provided for each supported distribution.

-### CentOS

-Run the following command from the DAOS tree as root or via sudo.

 ### openSUSE

 For openSUSE, the following command should be executed as root or via sudo: